Demonstrations and Protests

 Time and Duration

-Demonstrations may not interfere with the academic and educational mission of the College.
+Demonstrations may not interfere with the academic and educational functions of the College.
 The time and duration of the demonstration will be determined with regard to the following:

 Nature of the event and/or the demonstration